$199.00Sold Out - Waitlist Available

 Alex Switzky has over five years of experience in the podcast field as a host, editor, producer and scriptwriter.
 As producer and editor he has worked on over 200 episodes of various podcasts, including Paper Team.
 Alex has written for the scripted podcasts Conspiracy Theories, Mythology and Unsolved Murders for the Parcast network.
 Most recently he has worked with Adam Wingard (You're Next, The Guest, Death Note, Godzilla vs Kong) on developing the slate for Wingard's production company Montauk Chair Productions, and he is currently developing a pilot with a major production company.
 Alex listens to a truly unhealthy amount of podcasts each week, and lists his Bose QC25s among his most valuable possessions.

-Immediately after registering, you will receive an Order Confirmation that serves as the receipt for your registration.
+Immediately after registering, you will receive an Order Confirmation email that serves as the receipt for your registration.
 In the Order Summary section of this email you will find a link reading "CLICK HERE FOR INSTRUCTIONS" that will take you to your syllabus, instructions for submitting material (if any), and the link to join the Live Class.
+Sessions are conducted via video conferencing software ZOOM.
+You will receive a link to the recording of the session via email following the live session.

 If you have any questions at all about this class, email our Director of Education Alexandra Davies at firstname.lastname@example.org!